Sensys Gatso

 Transaction exposure

-In the Group’s international operations, some customers pay in their own currency which means that the Group is exposed to transactional currency risks.
+In the Group’s international operations, some customers pay in their own currency which means that the Group is ex- posed to transactional currency risks.
 This kind of currency risk also arises in conjunction with the import of raw material and components in a currency that is not the Group’s functional currency.
 Incoming flows or foreign currencies should be used for payment in the same currency.
 The subsidiaries within the group perform their business mostly in their functional currencies, therefore limiting transaction exposure risk.

-Transaction exposure 2022
+Transaction exposure 2023

 SEK